thedmd/pixeltoaster/trunk/readme.txt

 software rendering routines, instead of using hardware accelerated rendering with OpenGL or Direct3D.

-To use PixelToaster, all you need to do is ‘open’ a display at the desired resolution, then each frame, render into an array of pixels and ‘update’ your pixels to the display.
+To use PixelToaster, all you need to do is "open" a display at the desired resolution, then each frame, render into an array of pixels and "update" your pixels to the display.